ayush-india/config/.config/README.md

 GIMP image editor
  nvim (latest version)
  discord
- google-chrome
+ st (latest form suckless)
- awesome(windnd-manager or somethign better if avaiable) btop(proc-manager) comptom(picom if availabe) fish (terminal-emulator) and kitty terminal
+ awesome(window-manager or somethign better if avaiable like hyperlnad or i3 also) btop(proc-manager) comptom(picom if availabe) fish (terminal-emulator) and kitty terminal